doyancha/Youtube_Data_Analysis/README.md

 <div align="left">

 ### 🔑 Finding 1 — Views & Likes Move Together, But Not Perfectly
-The correlation between views and likes is **0.78** — strong, but not deterministic.
+The correlation between views and likes is **0.78** which is strong, but not deterministic.
 Some videos accumulate massive view counts without proportional likes, suggesting passive viewership.
 The best-performing content earns *active* approval, not just passive impressions.

 ### 🔑 Finding 2 — Category Efficiency Matters More Than Scale
 **Howto & Style** leads all categories in average Like Rate.
-This means content that *teaches* tends to generate more deliberate, appreciative engagement — even when raw view counts are modest compared to Entertainment or Music.
+This means content that *teaches* tends to generate more deliberate, appreciative engagement even when raw view counts are modest compared to Entertainment or Music.

 ### 🔑 Finding 3 — Trending Success Is Not Random
-The channel with the highest recurring trending count was **The Late Show with Stephen Colbert** — appearing **710 times** in the dataset.
+The channel with the highest recurring trending count was **The Late Show with Stephen Colbert** appearing **710 times** in the dataset.
 This points to durable creator-level momentum, not viral luck.
 Consistent content cadence compounds into algorithmic staying power.

 ### 🔑 Finding 4 — Creator Brand Drives Raw Reach
 **NickyJamTV** led in total accumulated views.
 At the top of the distribution, raw reach is overwhelmingly driven by creator brand strength rather than category or title optimization.

 ### 🔑 Finding 5 — Sentiment Adds a Layer Beyond Raw Metrics
 Positive comments are dominated by words of admiration and entertainment.
 Negative comments cluster around criticism and controversy.
-High like counts alone can mask a divided comment section — sentiment analysis is the corrective lens.
+High like counts alone can mask a divided comment section sentiment analysis is the corrective lens.

 ### 🔑 Finding 6 — Title Punctuation as a Behavioral Signal
 Videos with moderate punctuation in titles show marginally higher engagement across all metrics.
-However, this is a *supporting signal* — expressive formatting may correlate with a certain content personality type rather than directly causing engagement.
+However, this is a *supporting signal* expressive formatting may correlate with a certain content personality type rather than directly causing engagement.
 </div>
 ---